uhray/cbax/README.md

 <a name="mw-clean" href="#mw-clean">#</a> cbax.<b>clean</b>()

 Stops the chain unless there is data and is no error.
-This the same as using both estop and dstop.
+This is the same as using both estop and dstop.

 ### Events